 |1:00pm||Open Period||An open period for individual practice and solitude at one’s lodging.|

 |5:30pm||Tea Time||Tea and drinks are served in the kitchen and generally one of the Ajahns and other monastics are available in the Dhamma Hall for questions and answers.|

 |7:00pm||Evening Puja||Evening chanting and meditation in the Dhamma Hall.|

-There is a regular Dhamma talk on Sunday afternoons.
-The program begins at 2 pm with chanting followed by meditation.
+There is a regular Dhamma talk on Saturday evenings.
+The program begins at 7 pm with chanting followed by meditation.
 After a short break, one of the senior monks gives a Dhamma talk.
-Tea is served at 4:30 pm on Sunday, and there is no evening puja Sunday night (except when the Lunar Obserance Day falls on Sunday).

 On Lunar Observance Days, the four moon quarters, the schedule is reduced and the day is set aside for formal meditation and contemplation.
-Evening puja begins at 7:30 pm and is followed by a Dhamma talk (Except when the Lunar Obserance Day falls on Sunday.
-On such days, the Dhamma talk is part of the 2 pm program).
+Evening puja begins as usual at 7 pm and is followed by a Dhamma talk.
 After that, there is typically an all-night vigil with sitting and walking throughout the night.
 At midnight, a one hour question and answer tea break is held in the Dhamma Hall.
 Sitting and walking meditation then continues from 1 am until 3 am, when morning chanting begins.
 The day after the Lunar Observance Day is also set aside for rest and further practice.

 As the scheduling for the Lunar Observance Day varies somewhat from the observable moon phases, check the Abhayagiri Calendar for exact dates.
 It is optional for overnight guests and visitors to attend the all night vigil.